List of NSW TrainLink train routes

 NSW TrainLink is the operator of country railway passenger services in the state of New South Wales, Australia.
 It operated, as at July 2015, ten routes taken over from CountryLink in July 2013.
+Until July 2024, operations previously included intercity routes which had been taken over from CityRail in July 2013, with the services now operated by Sydney Trains rolling stock.

 Routes

-Intercity routes taken over from CityRail in July 2013, and coach services are not included.
+NSW TrainLink coach services are not included.